Chalwk/Tic-Tac-Toe-JDA/README.md

-# Tic-Tac-Toe-JDA
-A rewrite of my JDA Tic-Tac-Toe game for Discord.
+A Tic-Tac-Toe game built using the JDA Framework for Discord.